 Every year, parishioners from St Stephen’s buy Smarties tubes and fill them up with coins, which are then sent to support the Tumaini Fund.
 This charity helps widows and AIDS orphans in Kagera, Tanzania.

 Save the Children

-Every year, our children and young people from St Stephen’s sell home-made marzipan fruits and peppermint creams in order to support Save the Children, an organisation which helps vulnerable children around the world to survive.
+Until 2018, our children and young people from St Stephen’s sold home-made marzipan fruits and peppermint creams in order to support Save the Children, an organisation which helps vulnerable children around the world to survive.

 Mission Aviation Fellowship

 Since 2017, St Stephen’s Church has supported the ministry of Mission Aviation Fellowship (MAF).